This post may contain affiliate links. Please read my affiliate policy for more information.

 “Hi, my name is Kim Murray and I have an irrational fear of dying.”

 But a lot of fear is distressing.
 It compromises our immune system, which, ironically, is what’s needed to stay healthy.
-In my quest to manage my fear I’ve discovered ways to help me lessen the overwhelming anxiety of health-related issues.
+In my quest to manage my fear I’ve discovered ways to help me lessen the overwhelming fear of dying.

 I call these sneaky ways to cope because they aren’t the typical self-care ideas (Do Yoga!
 Meditate!
 Journal!) touted in every lifestyle magazine.
-They are bit under-the-radar but help to quell the fear demons nonetheless.
+They are bit under-the-radar but help to quell the fear demons, nonetheless.

 If you tell yourself something often enough you start to believe it.

+When something triggers me to instantly begin my own countdown to death I literally say out loud, “this is just a story I’m telling myself” or to use Brene Brown’s version, “the story I’m making up is…” and then insert my details.
 When I have a headache and I’m convinced I have brain cancer I say to myself, “this is just a story I’m telling myself.
 I don’t have brain cancer and I’m not dying.
 My husband had brain cancer, but I don’t.”

 When I say to myself, “Kim, this is just a story you are telling yourself.
 The story you’re making up is that you have brain cancer.
-But you don’t have brain cancer so you have nothing to worry about” it sounds like a conversation with a friend.
+But you don’t have brain cancer, so you have nothing to worry about” it sounds like a conversation with a friend.

-I’m more likely to listen to a friend than to my irrational self.
+I’m WAY more likely to listen to a friend than to my irrational self.

 The great thing about inhaling essential oils is that you’re basically doing a deep breathing exercise at the same time without even realizing it.

 When I’ve been precariously low on Vitamin D I can feel it in my bones.
 Literally.
-My bones ache, I’m lethargic and suffer from a fuzzy brain.
-When I’m consistent with my Vitamin D supplements I don’t experience the same symptoms.
+My bones ache, I’m lethargic and suffer from a severely fuzzy brain.
+However, when I’m consistent with my Vitamin D supplements, I don’t experience the same symptoms.

 Now listen, I’m not a doctor and I don’t play one on the Internet.
 Do not take anything from any website, including this one, and try it without proper research and medical supervision.
 For realz.

-I have a feeling fear and I will be friends for awhile, and just like I learned how to embrace pain, I must embrace and manage my fear, too.
+I have a feeling fear and I will be friends for a while, and just like I learned how to embrace pain, I must embrace and manage my fear, too.